 Iraq sits on an active seismic zone and there is a risk of tremors and earthquakes in Baghdad, as well as the floodings and droughts.

 MUGGING RISK : MEDIUM

-Violent crime has actually been on the rise during the past three years.
+Violent crime has been on the rise during the past three years.
 There have also been some kidnappings involving foreigners.
-Travelling in groups is recommended in Baghdad.
+Traveling in groups is recommended in Baghdad.
 Avoid any suspicious parts of the city or going out at all after dark.

 TERRORISM RISK : HIGH